KishoreKammela/JobBoardly/docs/job-seeker-features.md

 - **Dynamic Job Detail Pages (`/jobs/[jobId]`)**:
   - View complete details for each job: description, responsibilities, qualifications, skills, salary, company info.
   - **Share Functionality**: Copy a direct link to the job posting.
+  - Screening questions are _not_ visible on the public job detail page.
 - **Company Profile Pages (`/companies/[companyId]`)**:
   - View details about companies, including their open positions.

 ### 2.4.
 Application & Job Management

 - **Apply for Jobs**:
-  - Submit applications directly through the platform.
+  - Submit applications directly through the platform (only for 'approved' jobs).
-  - If a job has **Screening Questions** (defined by the employer), you'll answer them during the application process.
+  - If a job has **Screening Questions** (defined by the employer), you'll answer them (text, yes/no supported) during the application process via a modal.
+Answers are final once submitted with the application.
+  - Once an application is submitted (even if later withdrawn or rejected by the company), you cannot re-apply for the same job.
+The "Apply Now" button will be disabled or show the current application status.
+  - _Note_: Applying is disabled if your account is 'suspended'.
+- **Withdraw Application**:
+  - From the "My Jobs" page or the job detail page (if applied and status is 'Applied'), you can withdraw an active application.
+This action requires confirmation.
+  - Withdrawn applications change status to 'Withdrawn by Applicant' and cannot be re-submitted.
+  - _Note_: Withdrawing is disabled if your account is 'suspended'.
+- **Save Jobs**: Bookmark 'approved' jobs you're interested in for later review or application.
   - _Note_: Disabled if your account is 'suspended'.
-- **Save Jobs**: Bookmark jobs you're interested in for later review or application.
-  - _Note_: Disabled if your account is 'suspended'.
 - **My Jobs Page (`/my-jobs`)**:
   - A centralized dashboard to view and manage:
     - **Saved Jobs**: Jobs you've bookmarked.
-    - **Applied Jobs**: Jobs you've submitted applications for.
+    - **Applied Jobs**: Jobs you've submitted applications for, showing their current status (e.g., Applied, Reviewed, Withdrawn by Applicant, Rejected By Company).
+The option to withdraw an 'Applied' application is available here.
-  - Filter jobs by status (All, Applied, Saved).
+  - Filter jobs by status (All, Applied, Saved, Withdrawn).

 ### 2.5.
 AI-Powered Job Matching (`/ai-match`)

 - Input or review your comprehensive profile summary (editable for the session).
 - The AI matches your profile (including detailed work experience, education, skills, languages, preferences like salary and location, and total experience) against all available approved job postings.
 - Receive a list of relevant job IDs and a detailed reasoning for the matches.
 - _Note_: Disabled if your account is 'suspended'.
+Jobs for which you have an active, withdrawn, or rejected application might still appear in AI match results, but the "Apply" button on the job detail page will be disabled for them.

 ### 2.6.
 User Settings (`/settings`)